 A protocol summary should explain the goal of the trial and describe which treatments will be tested.
 It should also list the locations where the trial is taking place.

 Keep in mind that protocol summaries are written for health care providers and use medical language to describe the trial that may be difficult to understand.
-For help understanding the protocol summary, call, email, or chat with a trained information specialist at the NCI Contact Center.
+For help understanding the protocol summary, call, email, or chat with one of our cancer information specialists.